Venus: Possibility of life

+Although the surface conditions on Venus are no longer hospitable to any terrestrial-like life that might have formed before this event, there is speculation that life may exist in the upper cloud layers of Venus, 50 km above the surface, where atmospheric conditions are the most Earth-like in the Solar System, with temperatures ranging between 30 and 80 C, and the pressure and radiation being about the same as at Earth's surface, but with acidic clouds and the carbon dioxide air.
+More specifically, between heights of 48 and 59 km temperature and radiation conditions are suitable for life.
+At lower elevations water would evaporate and at higher elevation UV radiation would be too strong.

 Speculation on the possibility of life on Venus's surface decreased significantly after the early 1960s when it became clear that conditions were extreme compared to those on Earth.
 Venus's extreme temperatures and atmospheric pressure make water-based life, as currently known, unlikely.

 Some scientists have speculated that thermoacidophilic extremophile microorganisms might exist in the cooler, acidic upper layers of the Venusian atmosphere.
 Such speculations go back to 1967, when Carl Sagan and Harold J. Morowitz suggested in a Nature article that tiny objects detected in Venus's clouds might be organisms similar to Earth's bacteria (which are of approximately the same size):

 While the surface conditions of Venus make the hypothesis of life there implausible, the clouds of Venus are a different story altogether.
 As was pointed out some years ago, water, carbon dioxide and sunlight—the prerequisites for photosynthesis—are plentiful in the vicinity of the clouds.

 In August 2019, astronomers led by Yeon Joo Lee reported that long-term pattern of absorbance and albedo changes in the atmosphere of the planet Venus caused by "unknown absorbers", which may be chemicals or even large colonies of microorganisms high up in the atmosphere of the planet, affect the climate.
 Their light absorbance is almost identical to that of micro-organisms in Earth's clouds.
 Similar conclusions have been reached by other studies.

-In September 2020, a team of astronomers led by Jane Greaves from Cardiff University announced the likely detection of phosphine, a gas not known to be produced by any known chemical processes on the Venusian surface or atmosphere, in the upper levels of the planet's clouds.
-One proposed source for this phosphine is living organisms.
-The phosphine was detected at heights of at least 30 mi above the surface, and primarily at mid-latitudes with none detected at the poles.
-The discovery prompted NASA administrator Jim Bridenstine to publicly call for a new focus on the study of Venus, describing the phosphine find as "the most significant development yet in building the case for life off Earth".

-Subsequent analysis of the data-processing used to identify phosphine in the atmosphere of Venus has raised concerns that the detection-line may be an artefact.
-The use of a 12th-order polynomial fit may have amplified noise and generated a false reading (see Runge's phenomenon).
-Observations of the atmosphere of Venus at other parts of the electromagnetic spectrum in which a phosphine absorption line would be expected did not detect phosphine.
-By late October 2020, re-analysis of data with a proper subtraction of background did not show a statistically significant detection of phosphine.

-Members of the team around Greaves, are working as part of a project by the MIT to send with the rocket company Rocket Lab the first private interplanetary space craft, to look for organics by entering the atmosphere of Venus with a probe named Venus Life Finder.
+The putative detection of an absorption line of phosphine in Venus's atmosphere, a gas not known to be produced by any known chemical processes on the Venusian surface or atmosphere, led to speculation in September 2020 that there could be extant life currently present in the atmosphere.
+Later research attributed the spectroscopic signal that was interpreted as phosphine to sulphur dioxide, or found that in fact there was no absorption line.